 Report by Nektaria Psaraki

-Mohammed Kamran Asik was found dead and severely beaten in the temporary detention room of the Agios Panteleimonas Police Station in the early hours of September 21.
+Mohamed Kamran Asik was found dead and severely beaten in the temporary detention room of the Agios Panteleimonas Police Station in the early hours of September 21.
 However, allegations suggest that his ordeal began on September 13, when he was first arrested on domestic violence charges.
 Since then, he was reportedly transferred between five different police stations in what became a distressing series of events.

 According to his family, Asik had been missing since September 13.
 The last person to see him was his cousin, who noted that he was in perfect health, with no signs of injury.
 Despite having two mobile phones, Asik was uncontactable, and his family couldn’t locate him.
 Asik had been living legally in Greece since 2005, working as a delivery man and holding a registered lease in his name.
 His family searched multiple police stations, but it wasn’t until September 20, after visiting the Nea Ionia Police Station, that they were informed Mohammed was being held at Agios Panteleimonas.
 The following morning, they learnt he had died.

 The Movement Against Racism and the Fascist Threat (KEERFA) held a press conference on September 25 to highlight the case.
-In a joint statement with the Pakistani Community of Greece “The Unity,” they emphasised, “From September 13 to September 21, when EKAV retrieved his body from Agios Panteleimonas, Mohammed Kamran endured a ‘midnight express’ journey through five police stations, only to end up dead in the last one.”
+In a joint statement with the Pakistani Community of Greece “The Unity,” they emphasised, “From September 13 to September 21, when EKAV retrieved his body from Agios Panteleimonas, Mohamed Kamran endured a ‘midnight express’ journey through five police stations, only to end up dead in the last one.”
 The statement further highlighted that throughout this period, he was denied any contact with his numerous relatives or his lawyer.

 Victim’s family lawyer alleges torture in areas without CCTV

-Mohammed Kamran Asik was found dead in the temporary detention room of the Agios Panteleimonas Police Station in a horrifying state.
+Mohamed Kamran Asik was found dead in the temporary detention room of the Agios Panteleimonas Police Station in a horrifying state.
 His wrists were bloody, deeply bruised, and swollen – likely from handcuffs – and his entire body was covered in bruises.
 Injuries were also found on his back and legs.
 Despite these extensive injuries, the police maintain that Asik was already beaten when he was brought to the station on September 18.

 Speaking to ThePressProject, the family’s lawyer, Maria Sfetsou, alleged that “Mohammed was tortured in chains” while detained at the Agios Panteleimonas Police Station.
 She further claimed that this torture took place in parts of the station not covered by CCTV.